-Whether you select a tattoo parlour and then a tattoo artist or an artist and then a parlour will depend on the style and size of your future tattoo.
+Whether you select a tattoo parlor and then a tattoo artist, or an artist and then a parlor, will depend on the style and size of your future tattoo.

 But if you know what tattoo you want (Part One) and where you want that tattoo placed on your body (Part Two) you should continue reading this article.

 How to select a tattoo parlor?

 Now, the first point to make here is that you are not limited to the tattoo shops in your immediate vicinity.
 You can travel or go overseas to get a tattoo.

 The second point to make is that you will need to do a lot of online searches.
 You will need to see a lot of review sites and online portfolios for tattoo studios to judge a shops reputation.